Magnon-polarons in van der Waals antiferromagnet FePS3: Experimental Results

-The results presented in Fig.~\ref{Fig3} demonstrate that several excitations among those traced with Raman scattering do also directly couple to light, giving rise to absorption resonances observed in FIR magneto-transmission measurements.
-Tracking these resonances (minima/dips in transmission spectra) as a function of the magnetic field we, in particular, reproduce the characteristic pattern of avoided crossings of the $M_-$ magnon branch with the $P_1$, $P_2$ and $P_3$ phonons.
-All $P_i$ ($i=$1,2,3) and $M_-$/$M_+$ resonances are well visible in the magneto-transmission spectra measured in the range of high magnetic fields.
-The $M_-$/$M_+$ and the $P_3$ excitations can be easily followed down to zero magnetic fields.
-On the other hand, the transmission minima related to $P_1$ and $P_2$ phonons are rather weakly pronounced at low magnetic fields.
-They are barely visible in the raw data, but still present even in the spectrum measured in the absence of a magnetic field as deduced when examining the measured magneto-transmission response in more details (see the Supplementary Materials).
-On the other hand, the transmission minima, marked as $I_1$, $I_2$ and $I_3$ in Fig.~\ref{Fig3} are assigned to other absorption resonances in the FePS$_3$ crystal.
+The results presented in Fig.~\ref{Fig3} demonstrate that several excitations among those traced with Raman scattering do also directly couple to light, giving rise to absorption resonances observed in FIR magneto-transmission measurements, which is an experimental technique different from Raman scattering used in previous magneto-optical studies~\cite{McCrearyPRB20,LiuPRL21}.
+Tracking these resonances (minima/dips in transmission spectra) as a function of the magnetic field we are able to reproduce the characteristic pattern of avoided crossings of the $M_-$ magnon branch with the $P_1$, $P_2$ and $P_3$ phonons.
+In contrast to $M_-$/$M_+$ and to the $P_3$ excitations that can be clearly observed at anyu value of the magnetic field, the transmission minima related to $P_1$ and $P_2$ phonons are rather weakly pronounced at low magnetic fields.
+They are barely visible in the raw data, but still present even in the spectrum measured in the absence of a magnetic field as deduced when examining the measured magneto-transmission response in more details (see Ref.~\cite{SM}).
+On the other hand the transmission minima, marked as $I_1$, $I_2$ and $I_3$ in Fig.~\ref{Fig3} are assigned to other absorption resonances in the FePS$_3$ crystal.
 These resonances are not Raman active and do not couple to magnon modes (cross either $M_-$ or $M_+$ magnon branch) and we also note that the $R_1$ and $P_4$ resonances, otherwise observed in Raman spectra are not optically active, not visible in magneto-transmission spectra.
-For the sake of completeness, let us note that another, relatively weak spectral feature with the antiferromagnetic-resonance-like splitting appears in the FIR magneto-transmission response at higher energies (around 318~cm$^{-1}$, see Fig.~S3 in Supplementary Materials).
-We assign this mode, in agreement with neutron scattering experiments~\cite{LanconPRB16}, to the $k=0$ excitation of the upper magnon mode, expected in systems with four moments in the magnetic unit cell.
-Nevertheless, as we have checked, this upper magnon mode is hardly apparent in Raman scattering response.
+For the sake of completeness, let us note that another, relatively weak, spectral feature with the antiferromagnetic-resonance-like splitting appears in the FIR magneto-transmission response at higher energies (around 318~cm$^{-1}$, see Fig.~S3 in~Ref.~\cite{SM}).
+We assign this mode, in agreement with neutron scattering experiments~\cite{LanconPRB16}, to the $k=0$ excitation of the upper magnon mode, expected in antiferromagnets with four moments in the magnetic unit cell.
+Nevertheless, as we have checked, this upper magnon mode is hardly apparent in the Raman scattering response.